What is kava?

 What is kava used for?

 Kava's calming effect may relieve anxiety, restlessness, sleeplessness, and stress-related symptoms such as muscle tension or spasm.
-You can also use kava
+Kava may also relieve pain.

 Kava may be used instead of prescription antianxiety drugs, such as benzodiazepines and tricyclic antidepressants.
 Kava should never be taken with these prescription drugs.
 Avoid using alcohol when taking kava.

 Is kava safe?

 Kava may have severe side effects and should not be used by everyone.
 Kava has caused liver failure in previously healthy people.
 You should not use kava for longer than 3 months without consulting your doctor.

 Before you use kava, consider that it:

 - Can cause an allergic skin reaction (rare).

 Long-term kava use may result in:

-Scaly rash (reversible).
+- Scaly rash (reversible).

 - Facial puffiness or swelling (reversible).